“Recruiting is a selling process, and people have options. Look at the job description as a marketing opportunity.”

 4. Explanation of the role’s purpose

-Ensure the job description says why this role is needed and important within your organisation.
+An effective job description says why this role is needed and important within your organisation.
 Individuals like to feel needed and that their role is a crucial piece of the bigger puzzle.

-5. Include your mission statement
+5. An effective job description includes your mission statement

 You may know what a company does or sells, but often its broader mission or “reason for being” is far more compelling to prospective employees.